10 Tips to Eat More Fruit and Vegetables, from a Nutritionist

 Here’s the situation: you’ve got all the best intentions to embrace that plant-based life, but find yourself subsisting on French fries and chips + guac (hello, been there).
 It’s all too easy to focus more on what you’re avoiding (meat, dairy, eggs) rather than piling up your plate with plants.

 But no one’s forcing you to change your ways in one sweeping shift.
-If you’ve been basing your breakfast around bacon for years, it can seem daunting to miraculously switch overnight to, er, overnight oats.
+If you’ve been basing your breakfast around bacon for years, it can seem daunting to miraculously switch overnight to overnight oats.
 Start small, as tiny steps (a few blueberries here, some almond butter there) can compound and add up to bigger and bigger changes.
-Here are my favorite ways to ramp up your vegetable and fruit intake, and love every bite.
+Here are 10 easy ways to ramp up your vegetable and fruit intake, and love every bite.

 1. Fall in love with tofu

 Ahem, we mean the crispy, super savory kind—crunchy exterior, pillowy interior.
 The key is to look for the extra-firm variety (organic, please—soybeans are one of the most pesticide-laden crops) and to press out as much water as possible before sautéing briefly in avocado oil and then baking in a very hot oven.
 If you're short on time, buy a baked tofu, which simply needs to be heated it up a bit to enjoy rather than pressing, straining and cooking the raw variety.
 Top your perfectly crispy tofu with peanut sauce, coconut aminos, tamari or curry spices—it’s your call.